 Tip

-CleanMyMac X can remove other browser elements, such as cookies, your browser history, and autofill data, to improve your privacy.
-Click on the Privacy tab and then click Scan.
-When the results appear, click on a browser — say, Chrome — and then select the box next to the item you want to remove and click Remove.
-It also has the Extensions module that can delete Safari extensions and internet plugins.
+CleanMyMac and the same Protection feature can remove other browser elements, such as cookies, your browser history, and autofill data, to improve your privacy.
+Just click Manage Privacy Items after the scan.
+When the results appear, click on a browser — say, Chrome — in the Privacy tab and then select the box next to the item you want to remove and click Remove.